Spinal Fracture Compensation Lawyers

 Accident and Incident Evidence

-• Police reports for motor vehicle accidents
+• Police reports

 • Workplace incident reports and witness statements

-• Safety inspection reports identifying hazards
+• Safety inspection reports if they have identified hazards

 • CCTV footage or dashcam recordings

-• Photographs of the accident scene and your injuries
+• Photographs of the accident scene and your initial injuries

-• Expert accident reconstruction reports where relevant
+• Expert accident reconstruction reports, if required

 Financial and Employment Records